ezsystems/ezplatform-http-cache/README.md

 If you use your own `AppCache` class, you will have to make it to extend from this class instead of from the CoreBundle's.

-For PHP's internal server you can set it as shell enviroment variable before starting server:
+For PHP's internal server you can set it as shell environment variable before starting server:

     export SYMFONY_HTTP_CACHE_CLASS='EzSystems\PlatformHttpCacheBundle\AppCache'